xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures23.md

     FOR i IN ...
 FILTER ! (i IN [ 23, 42 ]) ...

-In ArangoDB 2.3, the same result can now alternatively be achieved by writing the more intuitive variant:
+In AvocadoDB 2.3, the same result can now alternatively be achieved by writing the more intuitive variant:

     FOR i IN ...
 FILTER i NOT IN [ 23, 42 ] ...